Norway. Statnett SF

 |NACE sector / loan type:||Transmission and distribution of electricity|

-Statnett is the transmission system operator (TSO) of the Norwegian electric power system.
+Statnett is the transmission system operator (TSO) of the Norwegian power system, developing and operating the transmission grid which together with underlying grids connects power producers and power consumers.
+Statnett co-owns cable connections to Sweden, Finland, Denmark, the Netherlands, Germany and the UK.
+The company has around 1,600 employees.
 The Norwegian State owns the operator through the Ministry of Petroleum and Energy.

 Fulfilment of NIB's mandate

 Statnett is the system operator of the Norwegian transmission network providing critical infrastructure.
 Given that the power demand is accelerating, there has been a record number of requests for new grid connections.
 The planned upgrades will increase the transmission capacity and reduce the electricity price differentials within the region.